th3sabbir/academic-resource-platform/README.md

-# UITS Student Resource Platform
+# UITS Students Resource Platform

 An unofficial web-based resource hub designed to centralize useful information and materials for students of the University of Information Technology and Sciences (UITS).
 This project was developed as a part of the Web Application Design course.